Task-book-app/task-book-client/README.md

 ## Features:

-- Create your own profile with with an easy authentication.
+- Create your own profile with an easy authentication.
 - Customize your profile by adding email, picture and username.
 - Add and organice your daily tasks.
 - Mark task as completed / uncompleted.